 The changes in overall policies led the government to take decisive steps to improve the education sector between 1981 and 1990.
 The first step was the establishment of the Presidential Commission on Education in 1981.
 The commission prepared recommendations for the future direction of the education system and appointed the National Task Force on Education.
 The task force assessed and reviewed the education system, facilitating the formulation of the Education and Training Policy of 1995.
 Additionally, to ensure the effective implementation of the goals of the 1995 Education and Training Policy, the government established the Education Sector Development Programme in 1997.
 Since then, the Ministry of Education has been formulating various five-year programmes aligned with the country's development plans and the implementation of the National Vision.
-Development Plan (2002 - 2006), Secondary Education Development Plan (2004 - 2009), and Higher Education Development Plan (2005 - 2010), all guided by the objectives of the Education Policies.
+Development programmes in the education sector included the Primary Education Development Plan (2002 - 2006), Secondary Education Development Plan (2004 - 2009), and Higher Education Development Plan (2005 - 2010), all guided by the objectives of the Education Policies.